About Marseille Roman Docks Museum

 Amongst its collection, the Roman Docks Museum shows the ruins of this warehouse and archaeological finds from within the site as well as from underwater excavations.
 All of these exhibits together portray the Marseille’s ancient port as a thriving centre of commerce.

 The exhibits at the Roman Docks Museum are not only Roman, but also Greek in origin, reflecting the fact that Marseille was first a Greek settlement before being taken by the Romans in the first century BC.
+These exhibits provide a revealing insight into the different kinds of merchandise that passed through the city.

 Discover the best Historic Sites in France from the Palace of Versailles, to Mont Saint-Michel, Nimes Arena and more, includes an interactive map of French cultural landmarks and monuments.